Jo Whiley: BBC Radio 2

 Since August 2009, Whiley has been an occasional stand-in presenter for Claudia Winkleman on BBC Radio 2.
 She was first heard on the network on Friday 21 August and made subsequent appearances on 2 October, 6 November, 27 November and 18 December 2009.

 In March 2010, it was announced that Whiley and former BBC Radio 1 presenter Steve Lamacq would present a one-off Evening Session (the first in 13 years) on Good Friday (2 April) for BBC Radio 6 Music.
-Presented another Evening Session on 28 January 2011.
+They presented another Evening Session on 28 January 2011.
 After being an occasional stand-in presenter on BBC Radio 2, Whiley began presenting In Concert on Thursday evenings in April 2010.

 On 1 February 2011, it was announced that Whiley would be leaving BBC Radio 1 after 17 years of broadcasting to join BBC Radio 2, where she would present an evening show from Mondays to Thursdays starting on 4 April 2011, replacing The Radcliffe and Maconie Show.
 Radcliffe and Maconie would, in turn, move to BBC Radio 6 Music while Whiley's Radio 1 show would be taken over by Huw Stephens.
 Since 2011, she has co-hosted Radio 2 Live in Hyde Park.

 In March 2012, the BBC announced that as part of the broadcaster's celebration of the 20th anniversary of Britpop, Whiley and Lamacq would present a week of Evening Sessions on Radio 2 from 7 April.

 In January 2018, it was announced that Whiley would join daytime on a drivetime show with Simon Mayo.
-This is the first time a woman had co-presented a Radio 2 daytime show in 20 years.
+This was the first time a woman had co-presented a Radio 2 daytime show in 20 years.
 On 22 October that year, the station announced that Mayo would be leaving Radio 2 after a backlash against the change, with Whiley moving back to an evening slot.

+Since as early as 2021 a regular feature on Whiley's Radio 2 show has been the Sofa Session, in which a visiting artist performs live on air (similar to Live Lounge, with both formats typically including an exclusive cover song arranged especially for the occasion).
+A select few have been guests for both Live Lounge and Sofa Session: Foo Fighters, Coldplay, Crowded House, James, The Flaming Lips, Arcade Fire, Bastille, Fontaines D.C. and Kate Nash.
+Stornoway were the last to join this list, during a broadcast from Maida Vale Studios on 15 April 2026 in which they debuted an arrangement of Sea of Love (their 2010 Live Lounge appearance having featured an exclusive arrangement of Wiley's "Wearing My Rolex" — retitled "Wearing My Casio" and reworded to reference Whiley herself).